MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock.md

         ```cmd
         wevtutil sl Microsoft-Windows-Deployment-Services-Diagnostics/Debug /e:true
         ```
-    - Open Event Viewer on the WDS server.
+    - Open Event Viewer on the WDS server:

     1. In the left pane, select **Applications and Services Logs** > **Microsoft** > **Windows** > **Deployment-Services-Diagnostics** > **Debug**.
     1. In the right pane, select **Enable Log**.